click here to go to Darvill's Rare Prints Vanity Fair "Spy" Prints home page

 'Ape': Carlo Pellegrini, by AJM, 1889

-Carlo Pellegrini ("Ape") also did caricatures for the magazine for over 20 years (approx. 333 cartoons), so the prints might have become known as "Ape" prints were it not for Leslie Ward!
+Carlo Pellegrini ("Ape") also did caricatures for the magazine for over 20 years (approx. 333 cartoons), so the prints might have become know as "Ape" prints were it not for Leslie Ward!